Chapter 1: About This Manual

 Server management is accessed via a secure web browser interface and you can create and manage encryption keys using the AKM Administrative Console.
 The AKM solution supports the generation of certificates and private keys needed for authentication between client and server.

 A number of client-side applications, pre-compiled libraries, and code samples are available to help developers and key clients on a variety of platforms retrieve data encryption keys or perform remote encryption and decryption on the AKM server.
-All materials needed for deployment can be found on the AKM Supplemental zip archive.
+All materials needed for deployment can be found on the AKM Evaluation Page.

 Who is this for?

 The AKM User Guide is designed for project managers, system administrators, crypto officers, and developers as an overview of the various components and steps involved in the deployment of Alliance Key Manager.
 This guide will provide useful information if you are interested in key management, you are evaluating AKM, or you are deploying AKM in a production environment.

 This guide begins with an introductory chapter summarizing the basic components of the AKM solution (Chapter 2), continues with a deployment guide (Chapter 3), covers each step of deployment in more detail with references to other technical documentation (starting with Chapter 4), and ends with a chapter on troubleshooting and support (Chapter 14).

 This product and documentation is covered by U.S. and International copyright law.
 This product may incorporate software licensed under one or more open source license agreements.
 Government users please note that this product is provided under restricted government use license controls.
 Please refer to the AKM End User License Agreement for more information.

 The following table provides information on the changes to this documentation:

 |0.02||1/25/2009||Update several sections.|